Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Experimental metaphysics

+Determinism, like locality, is an ontological concept while predictability, like signal locality, is an operational concept.
+As with signal locality, a model is predictable if and only if the phenomenon it reproduces is predictable.
+It is interesting to note that it is impossible for a phenomenon to violate determinism by itself: every phenomenon can be given a deterministic model, simply by postulating a sufficient number of hidden variables.

 Obviously, predictability implies determinism, but the converse is not true.
 Heisenberg's uncertainty principle implies that no model that reproduces quantum mechanics is predictable, but it imposes no limitation on determinism.
-In fact, there are models of quantum mechanics (Bohmian mechanics is an example) which are deterministic, but where the hidden variables are in principle unknowable.
-Therefore what Einstein was trying to show in 1927 was not that quantum mechanics could be made deterministic, but that it could be made predictable.
+In fact, there are models of quantum mechanics (Bohmian mechanics is an example) which are deterministic, but the following theorem shows that they must nevertheless be unpredictable (or violate signal locality).